CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/client-credentials.md

 const { id, secret } = await response.json();
 ```

+If there is something wrong with your input the response code will be 500.
+If no account is linked to the email,
+the message will be "Account does not exist" and
+if the password is wrong it will be "Incorrect password".

 ## Requesting an Access token

 The ID and secret combination generated above can be used to request an Access Token from the server.